gabrielafichtner/schools-ca-analysis/README.md

 ### Presentation Structure

-**You must be ready to present your findings by the start of class on February 3rd.**
+**You must be ready to present your findings by the start of class on May 19th.**

 - **Aim for your presentation to be between 5 - 7 minutes.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).